 This web resource gives a summary of a series of workshops conducted by CSEP.
 It is designed to assist instructors with integrating ethics teaching into their course curricula in a way that fulfills the above five goals.

 From 1997-2003, the Center for the Study of Ethics in the Professions at IIT hosted colleagues from institutions internationally and across the country for the Ethics Across the Curriculum summer workshops.
 Running seven days, these workshops allowed twenty participants from a variety of disciplines to discuss ways to meaningfully integrate ethics into undergraduate and graduate curricula.
 The workshop had been successfully offered to IIT faculty in 1991-1993, and a generous grant from the National Science Foundation allowed CSEP to expand the workshop to include participants from other institutions starting in 1994.
 Since then, a number of other institutions have started hosting their own workshops.
-This resource is an attempt to supplement these types of workshops, and gives some very general advice and a further list of resources and readings for individuals looking at integrating ethics into their course, or in developing a university-wide Ethics Across the Curriculum program.
+This resource is an attempt to supplement these workshops, and gives some general advice and a further list of resources and readings for individuals looking at integrating ethics into their courses, or in developing a university-wide Ethics Across the Curriculum program.